Two

 used in the original clasps was heavy, about 20 gauge.
 The hasp

-was done to create more stability in the hasp. |
+provide more stability in the hasp. |

 The

-old clasps left some verdigris stains,
+old clasps left some verdigris stains, (left), which were

-other cleaning of the leather.
+not removed.
+No other cleaning of the leather was done.

 |